-The system clock SysClk can be selected from 4 clock sources: HSE, LSE, HSI, LSI, which can be selected by the SYSCLK bit field of the system control register SYSCTRL_CRO.
+The system clock SysClk can be selected from 4 clock sources: HSE, LSE, HSI, LSI, which can be selected by the SYSCLK bit field of the system control register SYSCTRL_CR0.

 Advanced high-performance bus clock HCLK is generated by the frequency division of the system clock SysClk, and is used as the configuration clock and working clock of the M0+ core, SysTick, DMA, FLASH, CRC, GPIO and other modules.
-The frequency division factor is set by the HCLKPRS bit field of the system control register SYSCTRL_CRO, and the effective frequency division factor is 2^n (n = 0~7).
+The frequency division factor is set by the HCLKPRS bit field of the system control register SYSCTRL_CR0, and the effective frequency division factor is 2^n (n = 0^7).

 Advanced peripheral clock PCLK, which is generated by frequency division of HCLK, is used as the configuration clock and working clock of peripherals such as timer, SPI, and I2C.
-The frequency division factor is set by the PCLKPRS bit field of the system control register SYSCTRL_CR0, and the effective frequency division factor is 2^n (n = $0\sim3$).
+The frequency division factor is set by the PCLKPRS bit field of the system control register SYSCTRL_CR0, and the effective frequency division factor is 2^{n} (n = 0^{3}).

-In addition to the 4 clock sources used as the system clock, the CW32W031 also has 3 dedicated clock sources:
+In addition to the 4 clock sources used as the system clock, the CW32L031 also has 2 dedicated low-speed clock sources:

-- Internal RC10K clock Can be used as IWDT module count clock and filter clock for GPIO port interrupt input signal. - Internal RC150K clock Can be used as the filter clock of the digital filter module of LVD and VC, and the filter clock of the GPIO port interrupt input signal. - External 32MHz oscillator clock Independent dedicated crystal oscillator clock that can be used as the operating clock for the RF system.
+Internal RC10K clock

+Can be used as IWDT module count clock and filter clock for GPIO port interrupt input signal.

+• Internal RC150K clock

+Can be used as the filter clock of the digital filter module of LVD and VC, and the filter clock of the GPIO port interrupt input signal.